-5. Excessing and Transfer
+5. Staffing and Transfer

-The School Department will henceforth give the Union nine (9) days' notice by mail to the Union hall of para excess pools and with the notice will provide one copy of a complete list of names, seniority dates, and vacancies.
-Para vacancies shall henceforth be posted for transfer.
-Selection of in-transferring paras shall be at the discretion of the hiring school.
-If a para is Excessed and there is a vacancy at the school, the para can transfer to the vacancy if the para and Headmaster/Principal agree, provided this does not cause the layoff or prevent the recall of another para.
-Paraprofessional excess pools shall be conducted in the same manner as the teacher excess pools, i.e., paras shall choose in seniority order three vacancies and shall be guaranteed one of their selections.
+The School Department will provide the Union a complete list of names, seniority dates, program categories or function areas, and vacancies, including excessed and laid off paraprofessionals in advance of the transfer period.
+Para vacancies will first be posted for transfer, with selection of in-transferring paras at the discretion of the hiring school.
+If a para is excessed and there is a vacancy at the school, the para may transfer to the vacancy upon the mutual consent of the para and Headmaster/Principal, provided that a transfer under this paragraph does not cause a layoff or prevent the recall of another para.

+During paraprofessional excess pools, paras shall choose in seniority order three vacancies for which they are qualified and shall be guaranteed one of their selections.